Philip the Apostle: Byzantine Christianity

-His feast day begins the Nativity Fast in the Eastern Orthodox Church, that is called Philip's Fast (or the Philippian Fast), the Fast is Eastern equivalent of Western Advent.
+His feast day on November 14 is the day before beginning of the Nativity Fast in the Eastern Orthodox Church, which is sometimes called Philip's Fast (or the Philippian Fast).
+This Fast is the Eastern equivalent of Western Advent.

+Roman Catholicism

+Philip is remembered (with James) in the Roman Catholic Church on 3 May.
+His feast was moved from 1 May in order to place the feast of St. Joseph the Worker on 1 May.

 Patronage

 Saint Philip is the patron saint of hatters.